A3Antistasi/antistasi-1.x/README.md

 After 1.2 Chris coded many changes under the supervision of Richard and Kendo with the contribution of Toshi and Tucks for porting and templates.

 After 1.7.6 Sparker and Jeroen continued because the 1.7 bugs weren't possible to be fixed unless changing a lot of the code.
-Stef is contributing with balancing and bugfixes considering his
+Stef is contributing with balancing and bugfixes considering his incompetence with the code.